 Our #THEGLOVESAREON Charity was officially launched on October 13th as part of the founder’s 50th Birthday Celebrations.

-The #GLOVESAREON is an inspirational story that has seen breast cancer survivor Soraya Kelly take the Campaign to raise awareness of early detection of breast cancer globally.
+This triumph is just the next exciting chapter in the inspirational story of breast cancer survivor Soraya Kelly – whose high-profile Campaign to raise awareness of early detection of breast cancer has moved into so much more.

 Her brave journey really caught the public’s imagination leading to a number of new opportunities as she took the high profile Campaign all around the country – with a particular focus on schools, youth centres, and young peoples’ sports facilities.